-In the last two months, the COVID-19 pandemic has laid bare the social and economic inequities shouldered by people of color and workers making low wages.
+In the last months, the COVID-19 pandemic has laid bare the social and economic inequities shouldered by people of color and workers making low wages.
 Combating this public health threat and mitigating the economic fallout will require coordination among neighboring states and bolstering of public services.
 Given the South’s history of poor, limited worker protections and structural racism carried out by a host of discriminatory policies and practices, equitable and targeted access to these public resources must be a priority.

 Today, policy organizations, grassroots movements and scholars are offering a shared vision for the region’s COVID-19 response.